Tom Nardini

-Tom Nardini (born April 16, 1945) is an American film actor who had a lengthy career in television in which his best known role was in Cowboy in Africa (1967).
-In film his best known role was in Cat Ballou (1965) for which he was nominated for a Golden Globe award.
+Tom Nardini is an American film actor who had a lengthy career in television.
+His best-known roles were in Cowboy in Africa (1967), and in Cat Ballou (1965), for which he was nominated for a Golden Globe award.

 Early life

-Born in Los Angeles, California, in 1945 as Thomas Nardini, he was the son of Joseph and Chechi Nardini.
-Nardini's father worked as an aircraft worker after having a career as a jazz musician and his mother worked in vaudeville as a comedian, dancer, and singer.
+Born in Los Angeles, California, he was the son of Joseph and Chechi Nardini.
+Nardini's father worked as an aircraft worker after having a career as a trumpeter and his mother worked in vaudeville as a comedian, dancer, and singer.
 He attended Morningside High School in Inglewood, graduating in 1963.
-Nardini furthered his education by attending El Camino Junior College in Torrance, where he studied theater and joined a Shakespearean group.
+Nardini went on to El Camino Junior College in Torrance, where he studied theater and joined a Shakespearean group.

 Career

 Nardini met an agent named Lester Miller, who was able to get him an interview to audition for Mr. Novak.
-This led to one of Nardini's first roles appearing in three episodes of Novak as Abel King from 1964 to 1965.
-This allowed Nardini to land other roles as guest leads on other television shows such as The Lieutenant and My Three Sons and Bewitched.
-Nardini was then cast for his most notable role in the television series Cowboy in Africa, where he played the character John Henry.
+This led to one of Nardini's first roles, appearing in three episodes of Novak as Abel King from 1964 to 1965.
+This allowed Nardini to land other roles as guest leads on other television shows such as The Lieutenant, My Three Sons and Bewitched.
+Nardini was then cast in the television series Cowboy in Africa, where he played the character John Henry.

-Nardini then signed a seven-year contract with Columbia Studios, which produced his film debut Cat Ballou in 1965.
+Nardini signed a seven-year contract with Columbia Studios, which produced his film debut Cat Ballou in 1965.
 Nardini was cast as Jackson Two Bears, a Native American ranch hand for Cat Ballou's father.
 Nardini was nominated for Most Promising Newcomer - Male at the 23rd Golden Globe Awards for his performance.

-In the films Cat Ballou and Africa: Texas Style, Nardini played a Native American character, which presented the risk of being typecast as a Native American in all his roles.
+In the films Cat Ballou and Africa: Texas Style, Nardini played a Native American character.

 In 1966, Nardini co-starred in a pilot about a World War II-era historical novel written by James Jones called From Here to Eternity.